HelenaChase/ai-behavior-evaluations/evals/multi_objective_tensions.md

 ## ***Notes to Self***

-*Explore / expand the proposed next-experiment battery above.*
+*Explore the proposed next-experiment battery above.*

-*Also study what collapses in the model under strain or tension due to ambiguity (especially when the user is volatile/emotional, model is unable to communicate “I don’t know,” or model defaults to dyad/relationship preservation — and why that happens).
-Document these edge cases rigorously for formal submission.*
+*Also study what collapses in the model under tension when the model defaults to 'relationship preservation' objective over transparency.*